Shagun0777/ms_engage_movie_rec/Readme.md

 - _Hosted_ -This application is hosted so it is accessible on the internet.
 For remote database I have used `MongoDB Atlas` , for Backend hosting I have used `Heroku` and I have deployed my server there .
 For frontend I have used `Firebase` .
 - _Flexible for every device_ - This app is available on both mobile and desktop .
 They are not native to a particular type of system.
 - _Sorting the user Watched list_ - Clicking on each movie title will lead you to information page of that movie .

+### Reason for using MongoDB as databse

+Here we have used `MongoDb` because the user class can have empty/single or multiple watched movies so we cannot fix size of it in `SQL DB`.